March 7th. - 8th., International BMX Indoor de Tours - France, the 22nd. edition.

 On Wednesday the Challenge classes Boys & Girls 15, 16 were on the track as well as Women 17+, Men 17-24, Men 25-29, Men 30+ and the Worldchampionship Masters class.
 Just a little bit less spectators were watching these races.
 So far the SPEAKERS had done a good job.
 Personaly the Final of the Girls 16 class come to mind were a Japanese girl won the Challenge title.
 I already told you all about the very nice race of Kelvin Beatey, who won the World Championship title in the Masters class.

 On Thursday is was Cruiser day.
 Fierce racing on this great track (compliments to Thomas Hamon and his crew).
 Still there were some bad crashes.
 Lack off riding technique and click pedals were the cause of those crashes mainly.
 Speakers were doing a great job again this day like not yelling like crazy, still bringing athmosphere into racing.
-Personaly I would like to get some more inside information on top riders, situations and genereal developments of and in the sport, from those speakers.
+Personaly, as a "spectator", I would like to get some more inside information on top riders, situations and genereal developments of and in the sport, from those speakers.
 As expected less spectators in the grandsstands.
 It was good to see that there were not many persons like press and photographers on the infield of the race track (safety).
 Racing ended at around 14.15 hours.
 One rider took a double winning the World Championship in Masters class ánd the Challenge Championship in Cruiser 40 plus, Kelvin Beaty.
 Well done.

 Following racing through Lifestream was just o.k.
 Good show.